vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 - Specifies the user name, password, datacenter, cluster, image store, bridge network, and name for the virtual container host.
 - Directs external and management to network 1 and Docker API traffic to network 2.
 Note that the network names are wrapped in quotes, because they contain spaces.
 Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.
-- Sets a DNS server for use by the virtual container host.
+- Sets a DNS server for use by the external, management, and client networks.
 - Sets a static IP address for the virtual container host endpoint VM on each of the external, management, and client networks.
 - Specifies the gateway for the external network.
 If you set a static IP address on the external network, you must also specify the gateway address.
 - Does not specify a gateway for the management network, because the management network shares a network with the external network.
 The management network automatically uses the external network gateway.